UBC-MOAD/docs/bash_config.rst

   /bin/bash

-In order to make :command:`bash` work well for us on the Waterhole workstations and other MOAD computers, we have to create two configuration files in our home directory:
+In order to make :command:`bash` work well for us on the Waterhole workstations and other MOAD computers, we have to create or edit two configuration files in our home directory:

 #. :file:`.bash_profile`
 #. :file:`.bashrc`